 The London Center staff organize and accompany students on numerous field trips in and around London as well as to other areas of the United Kingdom throughout the semester.
-You will be able to participate on pre-arranged excursions such as going to football (soccer) matches, markets, city tours, concerts and plays, etc. In addition to the activities in London, we also plan some weekend trips which usually run from Friday morning until Saturday evening.
+You will be able to participate on pre-arranged excursions such as going to football (soccer) matches, markets, city tours, concerts and plays, etc. In addition to the activities in London, we also plan some weekend trips which usually run from Friday morning until Saturday evening/Sunday afternoon.

 Our first trip is to the cathedral town of Salisbury in Wiltshire (about 100 miles south west of London) and the neighbouring UNESCO world heritage site of Stonehenge.
 If we have sufficient time we will also be visiting a second world heritage site, the Neolithic stone circle at Avebury, 24 miles north of Stonehenge.
 Salisbury Cathedral is the home of one of the four surviving copies of the famous foundation of English and American rights, the Magna Carta.
 We will challenge you with this comparison: Avebury is to Stonehenge as a cathedral is to a parish church.

 Mandatory for students of the following courses:

 This trip is an overnight visit to Stratford and includes a visit to Warwick Castle, a ticket to the current RSC’s (Royal Shakespeare Company) production of Love’s Labour’s Lost, accommodation in a bed and breakfast hotel [full English breakfast included] in Stratford-upon-Avon, entrance to Holy Trinity Church, Shakespeare's burial place, a talk on Shakespeare's life in Stratford, a brief walking tour of Stratford and, on the return, there is a two hour stop in England’s oldest university town, Oxford.